Configuring a Presto Cluster¶

 - Using the Catalog Configuration

-QDS provides the Presto Ruby client for better overall performance, such as processing DDL queries much faster and quickly reporting errors that a Presto cluster generates.
-This client is available for Beta access; create a ticket with Qubole Support to enable it for your QDS account.
+QDS provides the Presto Ruby client for better overall performance, processing DDL queries much faster and quickly reporting errors that a Presto cluster generates.
 For more information, see this blog.

 To view or edit a Presto cluster’s configuration, navigate to the Clusters page and select the cluster with the label presto.